Origin of the Heaviest Elements: the Rapid Neutron-Capture Process: Basic Working of the r-process and necessary environment conditions

-When considering the result of these investigations, there remain two options for a strong r~process in matter which was heated sufficiently to pass through NSE: (a) for moderately neutron-rich conditions with $Y_e$ not much smaller than 0.5, only very high entropies can provide the necessary environment. (b) For very low entropies, the $n_s$ ratio becomes essentially entropy-independent, $n_s \approx A_{\text{seed}} [Z_{\text{seed}}/(A_{\text{seed}} Y_e)-1]$, such that only very neutron-rich matter ($Y_e \lesssim 0.15$) can support a strong r~process.
+When considering the result of these investigations, there remain two options for a strong r-process in matter which was heated sufficiently to pass through NSE: (a) for moderately neutron-rich conditions with $Y_e$ not much smaller than 0.5, only very high entropies can provide the necessary environment \citep[see Fig.\ref{fig_far1} and][]{Freiburghaus.Rembges.ea:1999}. (b) For very low entropies, when after charged-particle freeze-out only (NSE-)seed nuclei and free neutrons remain ($Y_n+A_{\text{seed}}Y _{\text{seed}}=1$ with $Y_e=Z_{\text{seed}}Y _{\text{seed}}$) the $n_s$ ratio $Y_n/Y_{\text{seed}}$ becomes essentially entropy-independent, $n_s \approx A_{\text{seed}} [Z_{\text{seed}}/(A_{\text{seed}} Y_e)-1]$, such that only very neutron-rich matter ($Y_e \lesssim 0.15$) can support a strong r-process.
 Fig.~\ref{fig-gabr} shows such a case of low entropies per nucleon using $s=20\ k_B$, typical for matter ejected in neutron star mergers.
 It shows several quantities as a function of $Y_e$.
-Comparing with Fig.~\ref{fig_far1} at $S=20$ and for $Y=0.45$ one finds consistent results, i.e.\ essentially only alphas and heavy nuclei (no free neutrons) with typical charges $Z_{\text{seed}} \approx 28$ and $A_{\text{seed}} \approx 63$.
-Only for $Y_e \lesssim 0.38$ free neutrons start to appear and Lanthanides are produced for $Y_e \lesssim 0.25$~\citep[see][for a systematic study of the astrophysical conditions necessary to produce Lanthanides]{Lippuner.Roberts:2015}.
+Comparing with Fig.~\ref{fig_far1} at $S=20$ ($s=20\ k_B$) and for $Y=0.45$ one finds consistent results, i.e.\ essentially only alphas and heavy nuclei (no free neutrons) with typical charges $Z_{\text{seed}} \approx 28$ and $A_{\text{seed}} \approx 63$.
+Only for $Y_e \lesssim 0.38$ free neutrons start to appear and lanthanides are produced for $Y_e \lesssim 0.25$~\citep[see][for a systematic study of the astrophysical conditions necessary to produce lanthanides]{Lippuner.Roberts:2015}.